Open Bible Data Home About News OET Key

 Parallel HEB 6:12

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
 This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Click on any Bible version abbreviation to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Heb 6:12 ©

-OET (OET-RV) so that you all won’t become sluggish, but become imitators of those who through their faith and patience will be inheriting what God has promised.
+OET (OET-RV)so that you all won’t become sluggish, but become imitators of those who through their faith and patience will be inheriting what God has promised.

 OET-LVin_order_that not sluggish you_all_may_become, but imitators of_the ones through faith and patience, inheriting the promises.